ahuggins/docs-1/docs/06-text-analysis/02-stop-words.md

 ## Disabling stop-words removal

-You can disable stop-words removal by setting `enableStopWords: false` when creating a new Lyra instance:
+By default, `enableStopWords` is `true` but you can disable stop-words removal by setting `enableStopWords: false` when creating a new Lyra instance:

 ```javascript
 import { create } from "@lyrasearch/lyra";